Looking to try out a 7 string guitar, but not looking to spend a lot of money?

 At around $145, this is easily the cheapest guitar on this list – but incredibly, it punches significantly above its weight.

 Of course you do have to factor shipping (assuming you only buy this item), but at $68 you’re still getting a steal.

-For your money you get a very comfortable guitar with great tuning stability, comfortable fingerboard and great pickups, with money left over for new pickups such as the Seymour Duncan M Holcomb Alpha Omega 7-String Pickup Set (check out the reviews on Amazon here).
+For your money you get a very comfortable 7 string with great tuning stability, contoured basswood body, comfortable maple neck and maple fingerboard, plus great pickups, with money left over for new pickups such as the Seymour Duncan M Holcomb Alpha Omega 7 String Pickup Set (check out the reviews on Amazon here).